Is your CV good enough to start landing interviews today?

 Check your CV now

-Put yourself into the recruiters shoes a give yourself on a honest review of your CV.
+Put yourself in the recruiter's shoes and give yourself an honest review of your CV.

 Does it pass the 2 tests above?